ymap/sorbet/website/docs/error-reference.md

 But in this case, where their signatures specify different types, the behavior is unspecified.
-Sorbet **usually** takes the types from the "last" signature, but which signature is "last" is implementation defined when when the two method definitions happen in two separate files.
+Sorbet **usually** takes the types from the "last" signature, but which signature is "last" is implementation defined when the two method definitions happen in two separate files.
 This includes the case when both a Ruby source file (`*.rb`) and an RBI file (`*.rbi`) specify a signature for a method.